freifunk-graviton/graviton/docs/index.rst

-Welcome to Gluon
+Welcome to Graviton
 ================

-Gluon is a modular framework for creating OpenWrt-based firmwares for wireless mesh nodes.
+Graviton is a modular framework for creating OpenWrt-based firmwares for wireless PtP and PtmP setups.
-Several Freifunk communities in Germany use Gluon as the foundation of their Freifunk firmwares.

 User Documentation